 - An intrauterine device (IUD)

 - A disorder of the uterus or endometrium

 Endometrial ablation isn’t surgery.
 The doctor doesn’t make any surgical cuts.
-Instead, she will insert very thin tools through your vagina to reach your uterus.
-The types will depend on what kind of ablation she does.
+Instead, they will insert very thin tools through your vagina to reach your uterus.
+The types will depend on what kind of ablation they do.